dianamontalion/as-astro/src/content/post/nonlinear-thinking.md

   - thinking
 ---

-> “The true system, the real system, is our present construction of systematic thought itself, rationality itself, and if a factory is torn down but the rationality which produced it is left standing, then that rationality will simply produce another factory.
+> "The true system, the real system, is our present construction of systematic thought itself, rationality itself, and if a factory is torn down but the rationality which produced it is left standing, then that rationality will simply produce another factory.
 If a revolution destroys a government, but the systematic patterns of thought that produced that government are left intact, then those patterns will repeat themselves. . . .
 There’s so much talk about the system.
-And so little understanding. ”
+And so little understanding."
 >
 > — Robert M Pirsig, Zen and the Art of Motorcycle MaintenanceSource

 40 years ago, we searched for an apartment, or the job to pay for it, in a newspaper.
 Information lived at the local library.
 We mailed letters, we waited for phone calls.
 On Wednesday night at precisely 8pm, we watched our favorite show.
 On Saturdays, we went to the movies.